Skip to main content

 Your EHR stays the system of record.

 Patient data stays in the systems built to hold it.
-We build the front door and the coverage layer around them — the website, the after-hours capture, the callback queue, the reminders — and every integration is scoped to your actual stack in the audit, before any work begins.
+We build the front door and the coverage layer around them — the website, the after-hours capture, the callback queue, the reminders — and every integration is scoped to your actual setup in the audit, before any work begins.
+Your practice owns its data; we handle it under a Business Associate Agreement.

 Your cockpit